rwilliams/jrubywiki/PerformanceTuning.md

 Enable coroutine-based Fibers
 -----------------------------

+_Note: Support for coroutine backed fibers has been removed and may be added when a future JVM version supports coroutines.
+See [Differences Between MRI And JRuby](https://github.com/jruby/jruby/wiki/DifferencesBetweenMriAndJruby#continuations-and-fibers).
+The steps below will not have any effect and are for historic reference._

 Enables coroutine support for Ruby 1.9 [Fibers](http://www.ruby-doc.org/core-1.9/Fiber.html).
 This requires JRuby 1.6.5 or later and a JVM with the coroutine [MLVM](http://openjdk.java.net/projects/mlvm/) patch applied.
 Binary builds (for Linux) are [available](http://ssw.jku.at/General/Staff/LS/coro/) from the patch author.

     jruby -J-Djruby.fiber.coroutines=true myscript.rb